botpress/botpress/README.md

 # [Botpress](https://botpress.com/?utm_source=github&utm_medium=organic&utm_campaign=botpress_repo&utm_term=readme) — The building blocks for building chatbots

+IMPORTANT : With the launch of botpress Cloud, the documentation on botpress.com/docs now points to Botpress Cloud's docs.
+For Botpress 12, you can find the docs [here](https://botpress-12-docs.vercel.app/).

 ## What is Botpress ?

 Botpress is the standard developer stack to build, run and improve Conversational-AI applications.
 Powered by natural language understanding, a messaging API and a fully featured studio, Botpress allows developers around the globe to build remarkable chatbots without compromise.